Simon Evans10.02.2016 | 4:51pm

 However, Fiddlers Ferry considered closing despite having secured a contract for 2018/19.
 It failed to win a 2019/20 contract.
 It seemed to have decided that paying a £33m penalty for breaching its 2018/19 agreement would be cheaper than the losses it faces before then.

 That decision looked to have dealt a blow to the credibility of the capacity market.
 It added to pressure for reforms and a sense that the scheme is actively undermining security of supply.
-The government is consulting on plans to strengthen the capacity market and bring it in a year early, from winter 2017/18.
+The government now plans to strengthen the capacity market and bring it in a year early, from winter 2017/18.

 A second scheme known as the National Grid Supplemental Balancing Reserve (SBR) is designed to secure supplies in the years before the capacity market kicks in.
 It is paying a small amount of reserve capacity to remain on standby, operating only when supplies are tight.